jeremymcrae/denovonear/README.md

 `identify_transcripts.py` script.
-This either identifies all transcripts for a gene with one or more de novo events, or identifyies the minimal set of transcripts to contain all de novos (where transcrips are prioritised on the basis of number of de novo veents, and length of coding sequence).
+This either identifies all transcripts for a gene with one or more de novo events, or identifyies the minimal set of transcripts to contain all de novos (where transcrips are prioritised on the basis of number of de novo events, and length of coding sequence).
 Transcripts can be identified with:
 ```sh
 python identify_transcripts.py \